 There are a number of reasons why people choose to cross the land border between Nicaragua and Costa Rica.
 The main reasons are as follows:

-• Border runs between Nicaragua and Costa Rica to renew visas – this is a common tactic of longterm visitors to Nicaragua as well as to Costa Rica.
-However with Nicaragua requiring Covid tests on entry it is much cheaper to get a visa extension if you can.
+- Border runs between Nicaragua and Costa Rica to renew visas – this is a common tactic of longterm visitors to Nicaragua as well as to Costa Rica.
+Another option is to get a visa extension if you can.
 We will outline how to get visa extensions in Nicaragua later on in this post.

-• Flying in or out of Liberia Airport Costa Rica to go to Nicaragua – many people use Liberia Airport in Costa Rica when they want to go to Nicaragua.
-This is particularly the case during Covid where many flights to Managua Nicaragua are cancelled.
-Liberia Airport is around 1.5 hours drive from the Nicaragua Costa Rica border and is currently a much easier way to travel to Nicaragua.
+- Flying in or out of Liberia Airport Costa Rica to go to Nicaragua – many people use Liberia Airport in Costa Rica when they want to go to Nicaragua.
+Liberia Airport is around 1.5 hours drive from the Nicaragua Costa Rica border.

 Why we did the Nicaragua to Costa Rica border crossing